 Georgia’s Foreign Trade in January 2021

-Georgia’s foreign trade turnover in the first month of 2021 decreased by 16.3% compared to the same period last year, amounting to USD 763.9 million, according to express data released by the National Statistics Office (Geostat) on February 15.
+Georgia’s foreign trade turnover in the first month of 2021 decreased by 16.5% compared to the same period last year, amounting to USD 762.5 million, according to preliminary data released by the National Statistics Office (Geostat) on February 19.

 Also Read: